SHADDY2001/PYTHON_BANK_CLI_APP/README.md

-# PYTHON_BANK_CLI_APP
+**Bank App with MongoDB**
-A simple Python-based banking system that handles user accounts, deposits, withdrawals, and balance checks.
-Great for learning object-oriented programming and data handling.
+A Python banking application that lets users create accounts, deposit, withdraw, and check balances.
+It securely stores all user data and transaction history in MongoDB for persistent, scalable storage.
+The app demonstrates full CRUD operations and user authentication integrated with a NoSQL database.
+Ideal for learning backend development with Python and MongoDB.
+Perfect for building real-world, database-driven financial apps.